 Depending on your definition of milk kefir, you can!
 Milk kefir grains are a very specific culture with a very specific combination of microorganisms.
 Milk kefir containing all of the bacteria, yeasts, and the polysaccharide kefiran cannot be made without milk kefir grains.
 If you already have milk kefir grains, you can get them to multiply in the right conditions.

 Milk kefir can, however, be made from a kefir starter culture, which is a powered mixture that mimics those cultures in the milk kefir grains.
 These powdered starter cultures make a cultured dairy product similar in flavor and viscosity to milk kefir made from grains, but it does not contain the exact properties of kefir made from grains, and they won't continue to propagate indefinitely, like milk kefir grains do.

-HOW TO GET KEFIR GRAINS & CULTURES
+HOW AND WHERE TO ACQUIRE KEFIR GRAINS & CULTURES